rr190/treadmill-display-detection/README.md

 This Gym Tracker uses a trained Yolov8 model to detect and automatically log data from a treadmill display board.
 This auto retrieval can easen up your fitness tracking.

 ### Collecting Data
-- I used the dataset with 32 images that I took at my gym and used roboflow to augment the data.
+- I used the dataset with 32 images that I took at my gym and used Roboflow to augment the data.
     - https://universe.roboflow.com/jr-s-nxihj/treadmill-display-detection
 - I used many different labels for the numbers (1 - 10) and display labels (Calories, Incline, etc.) and the 11-segment display board (which is where the numbers are at).